 Aldervan Daly began performing in his hometown of Mobile, Al, at the Playhouse in the Park, a children's theater.
 He appeared as everything from a dragon and a toy soldier to the inevitable boy next door during his Playhouse.
-He also did community theater, where he performed in shows like Zorba, The Music Man, Hello, Dolly, and Fiddler on the Roof.
+He also did community theater, performing in shows like Zorba, The Music Man, Hello, Dolly, and Fiddler on the Roof.

-His new show SONGS I WANT TO SING NOW traces in song and story his journey from Mobile, AL to New York City.
-From single life to marriage and parenthood.
-The show will play on April 21 and 23 at 7:00 pm at the cabaret Don't Tell Mama on West 46th Street.
-For reservations, click here.
+His 2023 show, SONGS I WANT TO SING NOW, traced his journey from Mobile, AL, to New York City in song and story, from single life to marriage and parenthood.
+The show played on April 21 and 23, 2023, at Don't Tell Mamas on West 46th Street in Manhattan.

 He is now working on an album of songs tracing his cabaret journey thus far and a new show for 2024.
 He continues to explore songs and stories that are both thoughtful and explore this crazy world.